-Earth, Water, Air And Fire
+Earth, Water, Air and Fire.

+Earth, Water, Air and Fire.
 Many ancient teachings used these four elements to explain the way nature functions.
 In time, other teachings used the same elements to explain biology, psychology, astrology and many systems of symbols relating to human behaviour.

 In the Bible, the Genesis creation story tells us that God created the waters, the heavens (air) and the earth, separating them from each other.
 The story doesn’t mention the creation of fire except indirectly when He creates light, the sun.
 Today we know the power of its fire.
 Nowhere is God named as the creator of earthly fire, even though there were pre-existing teachings that included it in the four elements.
 We know that the creation story is not a scientific account but an allegory, the purpose of which is to put God in the centre as the Author and Lord of all Creation.